 - Open the Play Store and test the download.

-If a background update stalled, you may be running an outdated Play Store version that cannot process newer app packages.
+If a background update stalled, you may be running an old Play Store build that cannot process newer app packages.
+Forcing an update check usually clears it.

 - Open the Play Store and tap your profile picture in the top-right corner.